mwmuni/deptry-auto/README.md

 uv run deptry-auto --dry-run .
 ```

+The local pre-commit hook automatically bumps the patch version whenever a file under `src/` is staged.
+The first
+commit attempt will therefore fail after the hook updates `pyproject.toml`; stage the modified file and re-run `git commit`.

 Run the CLI against a throwaway project if you want to observe `uv add` in action.